Callaway Cars: C4 (RPO B2K Callaway Twin Turbo Corvette)

 Callaway Twin Turbo Corvette with the Aerobody, based on the Corvette C4.

 The special edition Callaway Twin Turbo Corvette was available from 1987 to 1991 as Regular Production Option (RPO) B2K and could be ordered from select dealers in the US.
 Corvette orders with the B2K option selected were shipped to Callaway Cars in Old Lyme, Connecticut, for the Twin Turbo conversion directly from the Bowling Green assembly plant.

 Once converted and tested, the Callaway Corvettes were then shipped to their ordering dealers for final delivery to their respective owners.
-Dealer repairs of the Callaway Twin Turbo Corvettes were covered by the standard GM 12 mo./12,000 mile warranty, with Callaway Cars, Inc. reimbursing dealers for time and materials on repairs to the added components.
-This was the only time where GM has allowed a factory orderable non-GM performance enhancement on the Corvette.
+Dealer repairs of the Callaway Twin Turbo Corvettes were covered by the standard GM 12-month/12,000 mile warranty, with Callaway Cars, Inc. reimbursing dealers for time and materials on repairs to the added components.
+This was the only time GM allowed a factory-orderable non-GM performance enhancement on the Corvette.

 The ultimate Callaway Twin Turbo Corvette is known as the Sledgehammer Corvette.
 Until 1999, the Callaway Sledgehammer Corvette held the World Street Legal speed record of 254.76 mi/h.
-It is an emissions compliant, street legal vehicle, with all the creature comforts like Air Conditioning, Radio, etc. that customer would find in any production street Corvette.
+It is an emissions-compliant, street-legal vehicle with all the creature comforts, like air conditioning, radio, etc. that a customer would find in any production street Corvette.
 Built using production chassis 1988–051, it achieved its World Record Title in November 1988 at the Ohio Transportation Research Center (TRC).
 In addition to Callaway's engine performance improvements, the Sledgehammer Corvette used modified body panels to reduce drag and improve stability.
 This body modification, known as the Callaway AeroBody, was designed by Automotive Designer Paul Deutschman.
-The Callaway AeroBody was later available as an appearance enhancement option for Callaway Corvettes beginning in the 1989 model-year.
+The Callaway AeroBody was later available as an appearance enhancement option for Callaway Corvettes beginning in the 1989 model year.